Sankeien Garden in Yokohama

 Facts & Figures

-Each of those buildings has a special and important place in the cultural and historical heritage of Japan.
-The garden is also lined with exotic flowers, bamboo groves, small rivers and waterfalls, a pond, and trails for joggers and strollers to explore the garden.
-During late March or early spring, the sakura blossoms are usually in full bloom.
-In July and late August, the pond located close to the entrance is covered by the most beautiful and vibrant pink lotus blossoms while in late autumn, the changing colors of the leaves are enough to keep any visitor mesmerized.
-Plum blossoms or ume start to bloom just as the winter is coming to an end during mid to late February.
+The Sankeien Garden is located in southern Yokohama and covers an area of over 175000 square meters.
+It consists of two traditional Japanese-style gardens, the outer and inner gardens.
+Sankei Hara, a silk trader and founder of the garden, collected seventeen historically important buildings from all over Japan and displayed them in the garden.
+Each of these buildings has a special and important place in Japan's cultural and historical heritage, and ten of them are now designated as Important Cultural Properties.
+The garden's scenery reminded me of Kyoto, with its 25 kinds of exotic flowers (water lilies, irises, azaleas etc.), bamboo groves, small rivers and waterfalls, a pond, and trails for joggers and strollers to explore the area.
+During late March or early spring, the sakura blossoms are usually in full bloom, while in July and late August, the pond located close to the entrance is covered by the most beautiful and vibrant pink lotus blossoms.
+In late autumn, the changing colors of the leaves are enough to keep any visitor mesmerized.
+Plum blossoms or ume start to bloom just as winter is coming to an end during mid to late February.
+The three-story pagoda of the old Tomyoji Temple, Rinshunkaku, beautiful tea houses, and the main hall are some of my highlights of the garden.
+You can also join tea ceremonies offered at the Sankeien Memorial Museum.

 My tips for local activities